stuffedwombat/stuffedwombat.github.io/blogroll.md

 During the first year of PRODUCER 2021, I was afraid of the act of writing.
 What if I accidentally reveal that I'm a complete idiot?
 Unwilling to be honest, I just developed tools and structures without ever using them.

-Now, during the last three months of working on NEW GAME, I was...
+Now, during the last three months (*actually, it's been four!
+I lost track of time!) of working on NEW GAME, I was...

 Hm.